untamed-theory/vibesec/README.md

 ## Overview

-VibeSec is an open-source project created by [Untamed Theory](https://untamed.cloud) that makes vibe coding more secure across different AI coding tools.
+VibeSec is an open-source project created by [Untamed Theory](https://untamed.cloud) that makes new wave of AI development practices more secure across different AI coding tools.
 It provides a comprehensive set of security rules for both Windsurf and Cursor AI assistants to help developers write more secure code, following industry best practices.

-### 🛡️ All security rules implement:
+### 🛡️ Current Features:

+- **Supported AI assistants**: Windsurf and Cursor
-- **Industry Standards**: OWASP Top 10, SANS Top 25, and other recognized security guidelines
+- **Industry Standards**: OWASP Top 10 to start (and we'll add more as we go).
+You can contribute too.
 - **Language-specific**: Security hardening techniques for JavaScript, TypeScript, Python, and more
 - **Framework-focused**: Targeted security recommendations for popular frameworks like React, Next.js, and Supabase
 - **AI-aware**: Special considerations for LLM applications and AI-assisted development